r-andy79/issue-tracker-project/README.md

 * I want to be able to vote on a bug type ticket
 * I want to be able to make a payment for a feature type ticket
 * I want to be able to add a comment to a ticket
-* I want to be able to view my profile...
+* I want to be able to view my profile
 * I want to be able to sort the tickets based on different criterias

 ### Administrator / Developer